aras-p/hlsl2glslfork/README.md

 Status
 --------

-Used in Unity and bitsquid engine, and seems to work quite ok.
+Used in Unity and bitsquid engines, and some other studios -- seems to work quite ok.

-Support for DX11 features will probably not be added due to the bad condition the original code is in (very obscure and inefficient), instead maybe a new cross-compiler will be made.
+Support for DX11 features might or might not get added due to the bad condition the original code is in (very obscure and inefficient), instead maybe a new cross-compiler will be made.
+Someday.
+Maybe.

 No optimizations are performed on the generated GLSL, so it is expected that your platform will have a decent GLSL compiler.
 Or, use [GLSL Optimizer](http://github.com/aras-p/glsl-optimizer), at Unity we use it to optimize shaders produced by HLSL2GLSL; gives a substantial performance boost on mobile platforms.